braininteractive/super-loader/README.md

 ```

 #### worker
-use the webwork to load model
+load the model using webworker
 ```
     var mesh = loader( File, {
-        worker: false // if browser support webworker, default is true });
+        worker: false // if the browser supports webworker, default is true });
 ```